Find Cheap SR-22 Auto Insurance Quotes in California

-California drivers that are convicted of certain violations, such as a DUI or reckless driving, may be required to purchase SR-22 insurance in order to get their driving privileges reinstated.
-With this policy, an SR-22 form is submitted to the DMV by your insurer to confirm that your auto insurance meets California's minimum liability requirements.
-If you don't own a car, but intend to continue driving, you would have to purchase a nonowners SR-22 policy, which just provides liability insurance coverage.
-The cost of SR-22 insurance is more expensive on average, even though the filing cost is quite cheap—instead, rates are higher due to whatever infraction caused you to need an SR-22 form.
+California drivers who are convicted of certain violations, such as a DUI or reckless driving, may be required to purchase SR-22 insurance in order to get their driving privileges reinstated.
+In such cases, your insurer will submit an SR-22 form to the DMV to confirm that your insurance policy meets California's minimum liability requirements.
+If you don't own a car but intend to continue driving, you would have to purchase a non-owner SR-22 policy, which just provides liability insurance coverage.

 - $15,000 of bodily injury coverage per person injured in an accident

 - $30,000 of bodily injury coverage per accident

 - $5,000 of property damage coverage per accident

 To get your driving privileges reinstated or to obtain a restricted license, you'll need to buy SR-22 insurance and pay any necessary fines.
 Once the California DMV has received your SR-22 form from the insurer, you'll receive a copy and confirmation, which you should keep in your vehicle in case you're pulled over.
 Note that the SR-22 insurance policy needs to list all cars you own or regularly drive.

 How long do you need to have an SR-22?

 The length of time you'll need to maintain SR-22 insurance in California depends on your conviction, which should state how long you're expected to maintain the SR-22 filing.
 Most violations only require three years, but more serious infractions such as reckless driving can land you a 10-year requirement.